 The political landscape is rapidly evolving, and artificial intelligence (AI) is emerging as a pivotal tool for campaigns aiming to connect with voters and secure crucial donations.
-For years, Republican campaigns have had an advantage over Democrats in adopting new technologies, but a new initiative called The Lab, run by Tech for Campaigns, is hoping to help Democrats adopt better data and digital marketing techniques, and make progress in an area they say they have so far neglected.
+For years, Republican campaigns have had an advantage over Democrats in adopting new technologies, but a new initiative called The Lab, run by Tech for Campaigns, is hoping to help Democrats adopt better data and digital marketing techniques, and make progress in an an area they say they have so far neglected.
 This blog post explores how AI-powered tools are revolutionizing political email outreach, helping campaigns to identify, engage, and convert potential donors.
 See our Full Guide

 The Urgent Need for AI in Political Fundraising